Highly Uniform Thermally Undercut Silicon Photonic Devices in a 300 mm CMOS Foundry Process: Results

-Thermal simulations \cite{coenen2022thermal} were performed on a microdisk modulator both with and without undercut to compare their transient thermal responses \cite{lumerical}.
-A schematic representation of a microdisk modulator surrounded by thermal undercut is shown in Fig.~\ref{fig:disk_mod}b.
+Thermal simulations \cite{coenen2022thermal} were performed for a microdisk modulator both with and without undercut to compare their transient thermal responses \cite{lumerical}.
+The mask layout for a microdisk modulator surrounded by thermal undercut is shown in Fig.~\ref{fig:disk_mod}a.
 The comprehensive device design is detailed in ref. \cite{rizzo2022petabit}, and preliminary results of the undercut device are shown in ref. \cite{rizzo2023ultra}.
-Simulations in which 1 mW of power was applied through the integrated micro-heater show a significantly higher temperature increase in the undercut microdisk compared to the nominal device, underscoring the enhanced thermal isolation achieved by the trench (Fig.~\ref{fig:disk_mod}c).
+Although outside the scope of this work, recent improvements to the microdisk modulator RF contact geometry have yielded devices capable of 32 Gb/s on-off-keying non-return-to-zero (OOK-NRZ) transmission with low peak-to-peak driving voltages \cite{novick2024ultra}.
+Simulations in which 1 mW of power was applied through the integrated micro-heater show a significantly higher temperature increase in the undercut microdisk compared to the nominal device, underscoring the enhanced thermal isolation achieved by the trench (Fig.~\ref{fig:disk_mod}d).
 This heightened temperature response for the same input power demonstrates the potential for lower power consumption, as less energy is required to reach the desired tuning temperatures in devices with thermal undercut.
 Additionally, transient thermal simulations were performed to provide insight into the dynamic response of the undercut device, revealing longer rise and fall times compared to the nominal device.
 Specifically, the nominal device had a rise time of 11.0 $\mu$s and a fall time of 11.3 $\mu$s, while introducing the undercut resulted in a rise time of 96.7 $\mu$s and a fall time of 95.7 $\mu$s.
 The approximately 8-9$\times$ slower heating and cooling transients are a result of the reduced thermal conductivity around the microdisk due to the air gap created by the undercut.
 This effect can be advantageous in applications where slower thermal responses improve stability by reducing sensitivity to temperature fluctuations.